 • SCHD dividends grow over time — historically 10–12% dividend growth rate, offsetting inflation

-• Rental income grows with inflation — rents increase 2–3% annually
+• Rental income grows — rents in SEA have been rising 5–8% annually in expat hubs

 • No single point of failure — market crash?
 You still have rent.
 Bad tenant?
 You still have dividends.
 JEPI yield drops?
 SCHD and VTI pick up slack.